 Tango Embrace

-Tango can also be danced in an open dance hold like that in ballroom dancing, where the dancers only make connection with their arms and hands without the direct contact of their torsos.
-Arms and hands are extensions of the body.
-Even in absence of direct bodily contact the dancers can still sense each other’s intentions via their arms and hands.
-The open dance hold, also known by its fine-sounding name “open embrace,” provides more room for the dancers to maneuver their bodies, thus is favored by the movement-oriented dancers who like to do fancy performance.
-It is arguable, however, that in open embrace the dancers still lead and follow with their torsos as they theoretically should.
-In reality, due to lack of direct bodily contact, dancers tend to rely on their arms and hands to send and receive signals, which is not as seamless as leading and following with the torsos.
-Also, open embrace lacks the intimacy, comfort and soulfulness of close embrace.
+Tango can also be danced in an open hold, similar to that in ballroom dancing, where the dancers connect only through their arms and hands, without torso contact.
+Arms and hands are extensions of the body, so even without direct bodily contact, dancers can still sense each other’s intentions through these points of connection.
+The open hold, also known by its fine-sounding name “open embrace,” provides more space for dancers to maneuver, making it popular among movement-oriented dancers who enjoy performing elaborate figures.
+It is arguable, however, that in open embrace dancers still lead and follow with their torsos as they theoretically should.
+In reality, the absence of direct torso contact often leads dancers to rely on their arms and hands for signaling, which is not as seamless as leading and following with torsos.
+Also, the open embrace lacks the intimacy, comfort, and soulful quality of the close embrace.

-Experienced dancers also use some variations of close embrace to increase movement possibilities.
+Experienced dancers may also use some variations of close embrace to increase movement possibilities.
 One variation is the V-shaped embrace in which the two partners are connected with one side of their torsos and leave the other side open.
-Another is increasing the lean of the body to allow more space between legs.
+Another is increasing the lean of the body to allow more space between their legs.
 The combination of the two is yet another option.
 These variations require more flexibility and stamina of the body, and are less comfortable than the standard close embrace.
 In actual dancing the embrace often varies.
-For example, when dancing ocho the woman alternates from one side V-shaped connection to a chest-to-chest connection to another side V-shaped connection.
+For example, when dancing ocho the woman may alternate from one side V-shaped connection to a chest-to-chest connection to another side V-shaped connection.

 The choice of embrace dependends on many factors, including physical conditions (flexibility and stamina of the body), dance styles (movement-oriented or feeling-oriented), purposes (social dancing or performance), environment (floor density and milonga codes), music (fast or slow tempo), movements (fancy or simple, large or small steps), maturity (age and experience), and genres (tango, vals or milonga).
 Every embrace has its merits and limits.
 In the milonguero style of tango, close embrace is used to facilitate the communication of feelings.
 In the Villa Urquiza style of tango, a loose embrace is used to ease fancy footwork.
-In stage tango, open embrace is used to deliver intricate performance.
-(See Three Theories on Leading.)
+In stage tango, open embrace is used to deliver intricate performance (see Three Theories on Leading).

-Close embrace won tango a reputation of the “dance of the brothel” and caused its rejection by the hypocritical "polite society."
+The close embrace earned tango a reputation as the "dance of the brothel" and led to its rejection by "polite society."
 The emergence of the open-embrace style contributed to the spread of tango.
-Some dancers of the younger generation saw a new vein for fancy performance in the open-embrace style and launched the tango Nuevo movement, which gained the momentum especially outside of Argentina where intimacy between the opposite sexes is a cultural taboo.
-(See Tango: Historical and Cultural Impacts.)
-As tango moved in that direction, it lost its original feel.
-Gymnastic tendency, antisocial behavior, the break of the embrace, the adoption of non-tango elements, the swap of gender roles, alternative music, same-sex partnership and other attempts to reform the dance come in succession, transforming tango into a hybrid dance.
-The old guards in the home country of tango, the Argentine milongueros, strongly defend its roots.
-Their way of dancing tango, known as the milonguero style danced in close embrace (See The Styles of Tango.), is still the dominant style in Buenos Aires today.
-But the battle between the traditionalists and the reformers continues.
+Some young generation dancers saw an opportunity for more elaborate performance in the open-embrace style and launched the tango Nuevo movement, which gained particular momentum outside Argentina, where intimacy between the sexes is often culturally discouraged.
+As tango moved in this direction, it began to lose its original feel.
+Gymnastic tendencies, antisocial behavior, breaking of the embrace, adoption of non-tango elements, shifts in gender roles, alternative music, same-sex partnerships, and other efforts to reform the dance emerged in succession, transforming tango into a hybrid form.
+The old guard in tango's homeland, the Argentine milongueros, strongly defend its roots.
+Their style of tango, known as the milonguero style, danced in close embrace, remains the dominant style in Buenos Aires today.
+Still, the battle between traditionalists and reformers continues.
+(See The Fourteenth Pitfall of a Tanguera.)

 October 9, 2011